openethereum/openethereum.github.io/FAQ:-Backup,-Restore,-and-Files.md

 ### Can I import accounts not created with Parity or Geth (e.g., MyEtherWallet)?

-_Parity 1.5 and above:_

 - Simply use Parity Wallet's "New Account" function on the "Accounts" page.

-_Parity 1.4 and below:_

-- Simply copy it into your `$HOME/.local/share/io.parity.ethereum/keys` directory.
+- Or complicated: copy it into your `$HOME/.local/share/io.parity.ethereum/keys` directory.
 Parity will import all keys found there.

 ### What are the Parity disk space needs?